‘Underground Comedian’ is a phrase I coined to describe being a comedian who is new, alternative, and not successful.

 Alternative: Following in the footsteps of the British 1980's comedy movement that offered an alternative to the racist and mother-in-law jokes that were popular at the time.
-The term ‘alternative’ has somewhat lost it’s meaning ever since punk rocker Johnny Rotten started doing butter adverts.
-And since shop owner Malcolm McLaren manufactured the Sex Pistols boy band.
-This story has been corroborated by a woman in a pub, and she should know, she was a groupie at the time, and “alternative”.
+The term ‘alternative’ has somewhat lost it’s meaning ever since I saw a billboard of punk rocker Johnny Rotten doing a butter advert.
+And since I discovered shop owner Malcolm McLaren manufactured the Sex Pistols as a boy band - I was told this story in a pub by a club promoter and she should know, she said she was a groupie at the time and “alternative”.

 Observational: Not one-liners